 Émile enlisted on May 13 1918 to the 1st Depot Batallion, 1st Central Ontario Regiment.
 Regimental #3037591.

 There was some question as to whether he volunteered or whether he was drafted.
-So, I did some research – turns out volunteers for the Canadian Expeditionary Force (CEF) were questioned at the place of enlistment to complete the two-sided Attestation papers which included the recruit’s name and address, next-of-kin, date and place of birth, occupation, previous military service, and distinguishing physical characteristics.
+So, I did some research, turns out volunteers for the Canadian Expeditionary Force (CEF) were questioned at the place of enlistment to complete the two-sided Attestation papers which included the recruit’s name and address, next-of-kin, date and place of birth, occupation, previous military service, and distinguishing physical characteristics.
 Recruits were asked to sign their Attestation papers, indicating their willingness to serve overseas.
 By contrast, men who were drafted into the CEF under the provisions of the Military Service Act (1917) completed a far simpler one-sided form which included their name, date of recruitment, and compliance with requirements for registration.
-Having reviewed his Attestation Papers/Particulars of Recruit – I was able to deduct that Grand-Pépère volunteered his services.
+Having reviewed his Attestation Papers/Particulars of Recruit – I was able to deduct that grand-pépère was drafted.

 Émile was short in stature, only 5’2.5″ and was 20 years and 11 months old when he enlisted.
 He was noted as being single and a Farmer.
 He was listed a Class One, Category A2.